Hendrika2000/Customer-Market-Analysis-/README.md

 - Create visualizations to present key findings and insights clearly.

-### Findings and Recommendation
+### Findings
-**1. Gender Influence on Total Orders**
-   - Observation: Gender does not significantly impact the total number of customer orders.
-Both males and females have similar purchase ratios.
-   - Insight: Marketing strategies and promotions should not be gender-specific if targeting purchase frequency.
-Focus may be better placed on other factors.

-**2. Age Group Distribution**
-   - Observation: Customers aged 55 and above represent the largest segment, accounting for 30.20% of total customers.
+1. 97.12% of customers make repeat purchases (more than once).Customers aged 55 and above represent the largest segment, accounting for 30.20% of total customers
-   - Insight: This age group is a significant market segment.
-Targeted marketing efforts and product offerings should consider the preferences and needs of older customers.

-**3. Product Ordering Trends**
-   - Observation: Clothing is the most frequently ordered product.
+2. Clothing is the most frequently ordered product.
 Based on annual sales, Books and Clothing alternately occupy the top positions, while Home and Electronics consistently rank at the bottom.
-   - Insight: Clothing should be a focus for promotions and stock management.
-Diversifying strategies to boost the sales of Home and Electronics might be beneficial.

-**4. Repeat Purchase Rate**
+3. 1.44% our top customer (active-frequent-high value) have purchased average 19 times in the evaluation period, spending an average of $51.987 and have purchased within the last 8 days on average.
+2.73% (active-regular-high value) have purchased average 7 times in the evaluation period, speding an average of $18.468 and have purchased within the last 8 days on average and 42.9% (Inactive-regular-high value) spending an average of $17.423 and have only purchased 6 times in a 289 days.

+## Recommendation

+**- Marketing Strategy for Repeat Customers**
-   - Observation: 97.12% of customers make repeat purchases (more than once).
+  Utilize the fact that 97.12% of customers make repeat purchases by creating appealing loyalty programs, such as
-   - Insight: High customer retention indicates strong loyalty and satisfaction.
-Retention strategies and loyalty programs should be maintained and potentially enhanced.

-**5. High-Frequency Customers**
-   - Observation: There are 46 customers who have made more than 50 transactions.
-   - Insight: These high-frequency customers are likely valuable and can be key targets for personalized offers and engagement strategies.

-**6. Active, Frequent, High-Value Customers**
-   - Observation: Out of a total of 39,920 customers, 573 are categorized as active, frequent, and high-value.
-   - Insight: This subset represents a significant portion of total revenue.
-Focusing on these customers with targeted marketing, exclusive offers, and premium services can drive further growth.
+  special discounts or exclusive offers for future purchases.
+  Develop marketing campaigns targeting the 55+ age group, as they represent the largest customer segment (30.20%).
+  Use marketing channels most popular with this age group, such as email or social media platforms they frequently use.
+**- Optimize Sales for Most Frequently Ordered Products** Focus on promoting and offering special deals for clothing, as it is the most frequently ordered product.
+  Review annual sales strategies considering that books and clothing alternate as top-selling products.
+Aggressively promote these items during peak sales seasons.

+**- Customer Segmentation Based on Value**
+  For top customers (active-frequent-high value), offer exclusive programs such as premium memberships, early access    to new products, or special events.
+These customers purchase an average of 19 times, spend around $51,987, and made their last purchase within the past 8 days.
+  Provide incentives to increase purchase frequency for active-regular-high value customers who buy an average of 7 times and spend about $18,468.
+Consider bundling offers or additional discounts for large purchases.
+  For inactive-regular-high value customers who have purchased 6 times in 289 days, spending an average of $17,423, consider retargeting campaigns to reactivate them.
+Offer exclusive discounts or special deals to encourage them to return.